 For instance, creditors will determine your debt-to-credit ratio for any installment loans, taking into account how much you owe as well as how much you’ve already repaid.
 For revolving credit lines, such as credit cards, lenders will evaluate your credit utilization rate, which is the ratio of your current revolving balances over your total available credit.
 Those with low utilization rates, typically 30% or less, will be considered a lower credit risk than those using all or most of their available credit.

 While the easiest way to improve your utilization rate is to pay down existing balances, you can also improve your ratio by increasing your available credit.
-Opening a new credit card can be an effective solution for many consumers, and even those with lower scores can find options from the many issuers who offer cards for poor credit.
+Opening a new credit card can be an effective solution for many consumers, and even those with lower scores can find options from the many issuers who offer credit cards.

 The Age of Your Credit Accounts